JEdward7777/codex-wordmap/README.md

 ## Importing and Exporting USFM Files

 ### Importing a USFM File
-1. With a Codex project opened in Visual Studio Code, press `Ctrl+Shift+P` and type "Import USFM".
+1. With a Codex project opened in VSCodium, press `Ctrl+Shift+P` and type "Import USFM".
 2. **Note:** The USFM files must be in the ORG versification format.
 If they are not, the AI tools will not be coherent as verse references will be mismatched.
 3. Select the USFM file to import.
 4. The related Codex file will appear under `files/target` in the current Codex project.